Homepage > Education and Learning > Schools > Find a School > School Search

 * Regularly review policy and practice in order to achieve the best outcomes for all our pupils

-* All parents of children in our school are invited to attend a Parent Consultation three times a year.
+* All parents of children in our school are invited to attend a Parent Consultation at least twice over a year.
 These are designed to discuss the progress a child is making, the targets they are working towards and how parents may be able to help at home.
 Annual Reports are sent home in July to give an overview of the year.
 Parents can also meet with Class Teachers at other times throughout the term and this can be arranged through the school office.

 * If a child is part of an intervention, this will also be discussed so parents are aware of the support the child is having, how well interventions have gone and what they can do to help.
 Parents can arrange an appointment with the class teacher or SENCO to discuss these in more depth.